phuctm97/ntast/README.md

 Notion][notion-block].

-Each block has a unique `id`, properties for history management, and a `__raw__` property holding original data from Notion API. `__raw__` is useful to transform blocks between ntast and Notion API schemas.
+Each block has a unique `id`, properties for history management, and a `__raw__` property for transforming data from and to Notion API.

 Example: